 Symptoms of Tendonitis

 The most common symptom is pain.
-There is usually pain in the affected area and it might be sudden, build up and be severe especially if there are calcium deposits in the area.
-Frozen shoulder is another common symptom where there is a loss of motion and pain.
+There is usually a pain in the affected area and it might be sudden, build up and be severe especially if there are calcium deposits in the area.
+Another common symptom of tendonitis is frozen shoulder, which impacts one’s range of motion.